zao-web/asset-queue-manager/readme.txt

 == Description ==

 This tool allows you to monitor, dequeue and requeue scripts and styles that are enqueued on your site.
-It is designed for frontend performance engineers who want to view all assets enqueued on any page and control the minification and concatenation themselves.
+It is designed for frontend performance engineers who want to view and manage all assets enqueued on any page and control the minification and concatenation themselves.

 For background, please read [Chris Coyier's initial request](https://gist.github.com/chriscoyier/2074e17ce9ae5e6d537e).

-*Warning: This plugin makes it easy to break your site.
-Don't use this unless you know what you're doing.*
+**Warning: This plugin makes it easy to break your site.
+Don't use this unless you know what you're doing.**

 = How to use =